SunsetDrifter/netbird-workshop-lab/readme.md

    - Enable **Reusable**
 3. Click **Create Key**, copy it, and save for the next lab

-## Lab 2.2: Deploying the Simulated Private Client Network
+## Lab 2.2: Set Up the Routing Peer in the Virtual Private Cloud

 1. SSH into the public IP address on the index card.
 2. Install NetBird: curl -fsSL https://pkgs.netbird.io/install.sh | sh